Watch Cormier defend his Heavyweight Championship title against Miocic at UFC 241. Here's your guide. Read more…

 To help you out, we've gathered the best dramas currently streaming on Foxtel Now.
 We made the selection as diverse as possible in order to accommodate everyone's tastes.
 As a result, the list below is a balanced blend of critical darlings and mainstream hits.
 At the same time, we were careful to include classic, must-watch series, but also squeeze in some more recent additions to the TV hall of fame.
 Happy binging!

 If you haven't lived under a rock for the past few years, you've probably heard of this hugely popular medieval fantasy series.
 Based on George R.R.
 Martin's best-selling book series A Song of Ice and Fire, Game of Thrones follows prominent families as they battle for control over the Seven Kingdoms of Westeros and a seat on the infamous Iron Throne.
 Expect an epic show featuring backstabbing, dragons, convoluted politics, insane power plans, ice zombies, bloody fights, and memorable weddings.

-The final season of Game of Thrones is scheduled to premiere in 2019, so now is the perfect time to either revisit the series or tune in for the first time.
-Either way, it's one of the most talked about shows on television for a reason, so there's a small chance you'll be disappointed.
+The final season of Game of Thrones aired in 2019, so you can now watch the show in its entirety and find out why it's one of the most talked about shows on television.

 2. The Sopranos